Multiscale periodicities in aerosol optical depth over India: Introduction

-Wavelet transform has recently emerged as a powerful tool to study the transient and time varying phenomena (see for e.g. \cite{daubechies1992,mallat1999}).
+Wavelet transform has emerged as a powerful tool to study the transient and time varying phenomena (Daubechies 1992; Mallat 1999).
 It is an ideal tool for identifying variations at multiple scales.
 In particular, continuous Morlet wavelet has optimal sensitivity making it a good choice for observation of long term periodicities.
-The optimal sensitivity of wavelets to both high and low scale variations has already found application in the merger of different proxy data for establishing weather variations on the millenial scale (see for e.g. \cite{moberg2005nature}).
+The optimal sensitivity of wavelets to both high and low scale variations has already found application in the merger of different proxy data for establishing weather variations on the millennial scale (Moberg et al 2005).
+In this study for the first time, the periodicities in AODs and their phase over a large spatial domain (India) governed by different aerosol sources and long-range transport are derived.
+Wavelet transforms are used to probe both the high- and low-frequency periodic components in AOD over different regions of India and their phase relationships.

-This letter is organized as follows.
-In the Sec. \ref{sec:mat}, we have discussed the methodology and theory, where, we have briefly reviewed the wavelet transform and the phase relations obtained through them.
-Then we report our observations and discuss their implications and sources in Sec. \ref{sec:rad} and we then we conclude with the inferences and impacts we draw from this work.